Genus zero modular operad and absolute Galois group

 \subsection{The NY Gravity operad}

-We introduce the NY gravity operad, being the ``gravity'' version, of our NY topological operad.
-In this part, the explicit construction of the NY gravity operad is given.
+\, In this section, we introduce the NY gravity operad $Grav_{NY}$.
+The terminology of {\it gravity} was chosen here because of the geometric structure of the space $\M_{0,n}$ with $\theta$-symmetry.
+In particular, this is equivalent to introducing a split quaternionic structure, given by $\theta$.
+Such a structure can interpreted as the realisation of a module over a ring extending the complex numbers: the ring of split quaternion numbers.
+This type of model serves in gravity and general relativity, as one can see for instance in~\cite{KuKoGev} and~\cite{Ul}.

 Actually, whenever we want to take into account action of symmetries upon complexes (de Rham, Hodge etc) and respective mixed structures, we are bound to pass to one of the several derived environments.
 For example, one can use a quite general ``dendroidal'' formalism of \cite{CiMoe}, perhaps extended by various versions of graph categories developed in \cite{BoMa}, or even Feynman categories.